cmu-21393-f25-group-D/options-hedge/_sources/source/installation.md

 1. Explore the `examples/` and `notebooks/` directories for usage examples
 2. Read the [Contributing Guide](contributing.md) to learn how to contribute
-3. Review the [Project Motivation](motivation.md) to understand the problem we're solving
+3. Visit the [homepage](index.md) to understand the problem we're solving